Nayak72/CarbonTrust-Blockchain/README.md

   - Blockchain-based immutable recording

 These features directly address typical loopholes in current systems such as **manual data handling, time lag, limited transparency, integrity risks, and double counting**.

+---

+## 📜 License
+This project is for demonstration purposes.
+All rights reserved.